 Honorary Doctor of Letters

-Citation delivered by Mr John Steele, Executive Dean of the Faculty of Social Sciences at the University of Wollongong on the occasion of the admission of Christopher M Abbott AM as a Doctor of Letters (Honoris Causa) on 19 December 2013.
+Citation delivered by Mr John Steele, Executive Dean of the Faculty of Arts, Social Sciences and Humanities at the University of Wollongong on the occasion of the admission of Christopher M Abbott AM as a Doctor of Letters (Honoris Causa) on 19 December 2013.

 Today we celebrate the achievements of Mr Christopher Abbott AM who has made an outstanding contribution to Australia both in the financial and biotech industries and in his philanthropic commitment to positively changing the lives of children.